reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-### Performing Validation
+### Input Validation

-Your application's write side currently does not perform any input validation.
+Your application's write side currently does not validate input data.
 This results in the following issues:

-- The command handlers do not check whether all required fields are provided in a command's payload.
+- The command handlers do not check whether all required fields are in a command's payload.
 - It is possible to create more then one shopping list with the same aggregate ID.
 - You can create items in a nonexistent shopping list.